 Do NOT place the following items in the Recycling Bins:

 The Straus Institute for the Advanced Study of Law & Justice

-Mercer Residence: A blue recycling bin has been placed in all of the apartments.
+Hayden Hall Residence: A blue recycling bin has been placed in all of the apartments.
 These bins should be emptied into the large recycling bins in the refuse closets located on each floor.
-Recycling bins are also located in the study rooms, computer labs, The Pub, Game Room, Mercer 312, and the lobby.
+Recycling bins are also located in the study rooms, computer labs, The Pub, Game Room, Hayden Hall 312, and the lobby.